my system

 • 4GB RAM

-• Allo Shanti (for RPi and USB) plus 1200uF OSCON buffer.
+• Allo Shanti (for RPi and NVME) plus 1200uF OSCON buffer.

 • iFi iDefender (DAC)